 - One co-CEO stays constant, the other co-CEO retires, and a new co-CEO starts.

 - There’s a gap period while a single co-CEO is recruiting or training a second co-CEO.
 (This could come from an unplanned transition caused by a serious accident, death, etc.)

 - The executive chairman becomes more active in operations to get through unusual circumstances (like a single co-CEO gap period).

 - A co-CEO takes on the executive chairman position to continue serving the company in a part-time fashion.
 (This offers the value of mentorship and checks and balances with a historical perspective, experience, and cultural alignment.)

 The above scenarios all sound better than trying to replace a single leader with another individual.

 Job Structure & the Mechanics of Working Together

 Carl, Mike, and I have been working within this model for over sixteen months, and it’s going well.
 I continue to believe in our rationale and the benefits of the structure.

 Of course, the structure alone isn’t sufficient for success.
 I believe the devil is in the details of how to organize responsibilities, share work, and stay aligned.
-We will share more about how we organize and do the job in future posts.
+I share more about how we organize and do the job in the rest of the series: